 - The right mindset – This is not technically a customer service job, but this is a gig where you’ll have to constantly interact with people.
 Answer their questions with the main purpose of helping them, not showing off your knowledge and skills.

 - Excellent writing skills – Because your job relies on how well you answer questions, you should be able to explain the answers clearly in perfect English (or whichever language the website uses) and proper spelling, grammar, and structure.

-If you’re a good fit for this job, read along and see the many ways to get started earning money from answering questions.
+If you think you’re a good fit for this job, read on and find out the many places you can get started earning money from answering questions.

 1. Just Answer

 Founded in 2003, JustAnswer is an online question and answer website that connects real-life experts (e.g., doctors, vets, lawyers, mechanics, electricians, etc.) with people who need expert answers immediately.